 - You may prefer the autonomy of drawing up your own settlement, rather than risking a legal battle resulting in a settlement imposed by the court.
 In addition, a pre-nup can include a confidentiality clause, whereas financial proceedings in court may be open to media reporting and unwelcome publicity.

-Also, under English law at the time of writing, pre-nuptial agreements are not automatically enforceable.
+Also, under English law at the time of writing, pre- and post-nuptial agreements are not automatically enforceable.
 In certain circumstances, and especially if the agreement appears unfair to one party, the court can and does override them.
-However, there are steps you can take to minimise the risk of this: ensure each of you takes independent advice and gives full financial disclosure, include provision for the terms to be reviewed if your circumstances change significantly, and sign the agreement well before your wedding or civil partnership date, so neither of you can claim to have signed under duress.
+However, there are steps in entering a pre- or post-nuptial agreement which you can take to minimise the risk of this: ensure each of you takes independent advice and gives full financial disclosure, include provision for the terms to be reviewed if your circumstances change significantly, sign the agreement well before your wedding or civil partnership date and, if there is insufficient time before the wedding, enter a post-nuptial agreement instead, so neither of you can claim to have signed under duress.

 These materials and content have been prepared for the benefit of their viewers/readers.
 They are intended for marketing purposes only and are of a general nature and do not constitute legal advice applicable to any particular facts or circumstances.
 Kidd Rapinet LLP and/or the author(s) accept no duty of care, responsibility or liability for any loss or damage which you or any third party may suffer as a result of any reliance or use by you or they of these marketing materials and content, except to the extent it is not legally possible to exclude such liability.
 If you require legal advice on your own situation, please contact us so we can discuss how we may assist.